-In this session, Dr Anil Lamba introduces the Profit and Loss Account and the Balance Sheet and explains why these two basic financial statements are made.
+In this session, Dr. Anil Lamba introduces the Profit and Loss Account and the Balance Sheet and explains why these two basic financial statements are made.

-One must never forget that the objective of running a business enterprise is to make profit.
+One must never forget that the objective of running a business enterprise is to make a profit.
 However, profit is not an obvious figure.
 Unless somebody compiles financial information and presents it in the form of a Profit & Loss Account, it is not possible to know whether a business has made a profit or a loss.

 The trainer further explains the contents of a Profit and Loss Account and the importance of various items therein.